Home front during World War II: Japanese women

+Transportation

+Prior to the war in 1939 Japan had the world's 3rd largest merchant marine fleet (in terms of gross tons) and it was at 5,630,000 gross tons.
+The production of ships during the war ramped up.
+This came after an effort by the government to produce more ships as until 1937 the number of merchant marine ships were decreasing due to retirements of outdated vessels.
+Land transportation also changed as well during the war and the immediate years before it.
+Starting in 1938 rationing was introduced for gasoline and by 1941 civilian cars were prohibited from using gasoline though the number of cars was quite low compared to other developed countries prior to the war; and of these cars most were used for buses and taxis.
+During the war passenger railroad travel was suppressed while cargo and military transport were prioritized.
+Railroads were used to evacuate children to the countryside from the urban areas during the war.
+The Kanmon Railway Tunnel was built during the war connecting Kyushu and Honshu with initially freight travel being allowed before passenger travel was later allowed.

 Condition at war's end

 Health and living conditions worsened after the surrender in September 1945.
 Most of the housing stock in large cities was destroyed, just as refugees tried to return from the rural areas.
 Adding to the crisis there was an influx of 3.5 million returning soldiers and 3.1 million Japanese civilians forcibly repatriated from Imperial outposts in Manchuria, China, Indochina, Formosa, Korea, Saipan and the Philippines; about 400,000 civilians were left behind and not heard of again.
 Meanwhile, 1.2 million Koreans, POWs and other non-Japanese left Japan.
 The government implemented pro-natalist policies, which led to an increase in the marriage rate, but birth rates remained steady until they declined by 10% in the stress of the last year of the war, and another 15% during the hardship of the postwar period.

 The American bombing campaign of all major cities severely impacted the economy, as did the shortages of oil and raw materials that intensified when Japanese merchant shipping was mostly sunk by American submarines.
 When industrial production was available to the military, for example, 24 percent of Japan's finished steel in 1937 was allocated to the military, compared to 85 percent in 1945.
 By the end of the war, output percent of the highest capacity was still 100 percent for steel, although only 75 percent for aluminum, 63 percent for machine tools, 42 percent for vacuum tubes, 54 percent cement, 32 percent cotton fabric, and 36 percent for wool.